StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Abstract

 \section{Abstract}

-This paper tackles the problem of processing and combining efficiently arbitrary long data streams, coming from different modalities with different acquisition frequencies.
-Common applications can be, for instance, long-time industrial or real-life systems monitoring from multimodal heterogeneous data (sensor data, monitoring report, images, etc.).
-To tackle this problem, we propose StreaMulT, a Streaming Multimodal Transformer, relying on cross-modal attention and an augmented memory bank to process arbitrary long input sequences at training time and run in a streaming way at inference.
-StreaMulT reproduces state-of-the-art results on CMU-MOSEI dataset, while being able to deal with much longer inputs than other models such as previous Multimodal Transformer.
+The increasing complexity of Industry 4.0 systems brings new challenges regarding predictive maintenance tasks such as fault detection and diagnosis.
+A corresponding and realistic setting includes multi-source data streams from different modalities, such as sensors measurements time series, machine images, textual maintenance reports, etc. These heterogeneous multimodal streams also differ in their acquisition frequency, may embed temporally unaligned information and can be arbitrarily long, depending on the considered system and task.
+Whereas multimodal fusion has been largely studied in a static setting, to the best of our knowledge, there exists no previous work considering arbitrarily long multimodal streams alongside with related tasks such as prediction across time.
+Thus, in this paper, we first formalize this paradigm of heterogeneous multimodal learning in a streaming setting as a new one.
+To tackle this challenge, we propose StreaMulT, a Streaming Multimodal Transformer relying on cross-modal attention and on a memory bank to process arbitrarily long input sequences at training time and run in a streaming way at inference.
+StreaMulT improves the state-of-the-art metrics on CMU-MOSEI dataset for Multimodal Sentiment Analysis task, while being able to deal with much longer inputs than other multimodal models.
+The conducted experiments eventually highlight the importance of the textual embedding layer, questioning recent improvements in Multimodal Sentiment Analysis benchmarks.